Federal Priorities for 2013

 Alzheimer’s disease is a growing crisis for our families and the economy.
 The federal government must address the challenges the disease poses and take bold action to confront this epidemic now.

 Implement the National Alzheimer's Plan

 In 2050, up to 16 million Americans will have Alzheimer’s disease, creating an enormous strain on the health care system, families, and the federal budget.
 Recognizing this growing crisis, Congress unanimously passed and President Obama signed into law the National Alzheimer’s Project Act (NAPA), calling for the creation of a National Alzheimer’s Plan.
-In May, the first National Alzheimer’s Plan was released.
-In support of the Plan, the President’s fiscal year 2013 budget proposal includes $100 million in additional funding for research, awareness, education and outreach, and caregiver support.
+In June, the 2013 Update to the National Alzheimer's Plan was released.
+In support of the Plan, the President’s fiscal year 2014 budget proposal includes $100 million in additional funding for research, awareness, education and outreach, and caregiver support.

 Increase the commitment to Alzheimer’s research

 Increase access to diagnosis and care planning